 - Discrete amplitude

 Analogue and digital signals can carry the same information under certain conditions.
 Answered by Harry Nyquist and Claude Shannon.
-Under appropriate "slowness" conditions for we have the Sampling Theorem: We can build the continuous time signal from the discrete time sequence.
+When the sampling frequency is at least double the maximum frequency in the signal being sampled, the sampling theoroem holds: We can build the continuous time signal from the discrete time sequence.
 Take copies of the function at each sample location scaled by the amplitude of the sample and sum them to get back the original function.
 The conditions under which you can do this are determined by the Fourier transform.
 Once we know the "speed" of the signal we can choose a sampling interval that will allow the above theorem to work - this is the Nyquist rate.

 Discrete time signal is a sequence of complex numbers denoted where the square brackets are used to indicate its discrete nature.
 The index n just provides an ordering for samples which are taken at a steady interval, the sampling period.
 The sequence is two-sided in that it goes from minus infinity to plus infinity.